boazbk/tcs/lec_03a_computing_every_function.md

 ::: ### {.exercise title="Conditional statements" #conditionalsugarthmex}
 In this exercise we will explore [conditionalsugarthm](){.ref}: transforming NAND-CIRC-IF programs that use code such as `if .. then .. else ..` to standard NAND-CIRC programs.

-1. Give a "proof by code" of [conditionalsugarthm](){.ref}: a program in a programming language of your choice that transforms a NAND-CIRC-IF program $P$ into a "sugar free" NAND-CIRC program $P'$ that computes the same function.^[_Hint:_ You can start by transforming $P$ into a NAND-CIRC-PROC program that uses procedure statments, and then use the code of [desugarcode](){.ref} to transform the latter into a "sugar free" NAND-CIRC program.]
+1. Give a "proof by code" of [conditionalsugarthm](){.ref}: a program in a programming language of your choice that transforms a NAND-CIRC-IF program $P$ into a "sugar free" NAND-CIRC program $P'$ that computes the same function.^[_Hint:_ You can start by transforming $P$ into a NAND-CIRC-PROC program that uses procedure statements, and then use the code of [desugarcode](){.ref} to transform the latter into a "sugar free" NAND-CIRC program.]

 2. Prove the following statement, which is the heart of  [conditionalsugarthm](){.ref}: suppose that there exists an $s$-line NAND-CIRC program to compute $f:\{0,1\}^n \rightarrow \{0,1\}$ and an $s'$-line NAND-CIRC program to compute $g:\{0,1\}^n \rightarrow \{0,1\}$.
 Prove that there exist a NAND-CIRC program of at most $s+s'+10$ lines to compute the function $h:\{0,1\}^{n+1} \rightarrow \{0,1\}$ where $h(x_0,\ldots,x_{n-1},x_n)$ equals $f(x_0,\ldots,x_{n-1})$ if $x_n=0$ and equals $g(x_0,\ldots,x_{n-1})$ otherwise.
 (All programs in this item are standard "sugar-free" NAND-CIRC programs.)